Rachel Fullbrook

 Support Coordinator

-Prior to joining Marli and Moe Eleanor worked as a Medical Receptionist/Manager working alongside clients with disabilities to help navigate through finding the right services and helping with understanding the NDIS.
+Before joining Marli and Moe, Eleanor worked as a Medical Receptionist/Manager, where she supported clients with disabilities by helping them navigate the process of finding the right services and understanding the NDIS.

-Eleanor has a deep knowledge of disabilities and this can change what people's day-today life can look like.
-Eleanor is an out of the box thinker and enjoys listening to participants and families to help them find the supports they may need.
-Eleanor is passionate, understanding and kind.
-Eleanor’s goal is to deliver the best quality of service to her clients as a Support Coordinator.
+With a deep knowledge of disabilities, Eleanor understands how they can impact daily life.
+She is an out-of-the-box thinker who enjoys listening to participants and their families, helping them find the supports they need.
+Passionate, understanding, and kind, Eleanor’s goal is to deliver the highest quality of service to her clients as a Support Coordinator.

-Eleanor loves spending time with her husband and two boys when not supporting her clients.
+Outside of work, Eleanor enjoys spending time with her husband and two boys, cherishing family moments when not supporting her clients.

 Annika Ford